Want: have a desire to possess or do (something); wish for.

 - George didn’t stay in Bedford Falls because he felt he should – He single-handedly protected the town from becoming Pottersville because he wanted to.

-- Don’t eat healthy and work out because you should – Do it because you want to enjoy the benefits of such a lifestyle and be an example for others.
+- Don’t eat healthily and work out because you should – Do it because you want to enjoy the benefits of such a lifestyle and be an example for others.

 - Don’t pursue additional education because others are advising you to or in an effort to accumulate bullet points for a resume – Do it because you want to develop new skills and grow in ways you only imagined.